anshmenghani/Fusion/README.md

 ```

 `Fusion` is now set up in your directory.
 Each file has a description in the comments.
 Run `Fusion/FusionUI/widget.py` to launch the User Interface from the directory.

+**IMPORTANT: ** Due to configuration, some of the path references in `ui_form.py` (in the `FusionUI` directory) contain ABSOLUTE paths.
+You will need to change these to either:
+- The absolute path of that file on your machine OR
+- The relative path of that file on your machine

 ### Contact Information for Inquiries:
 ```ansh.menghani@gmail.com```